deltachat/deltachat-desktop/README.md

 - runs `standard` as code linter
 - runs the unit tests

-Running `npm run test-integaration` executes the integration tests.
+Running `npm run test-integration` executes the integration tests.
+Make sure you specify the enviroment variables `DC_ADDR` and `DC_MAIL_PW` before running the integration tests.

 The integration tests use `spectron` and `tape`.
 They click through the app, taking screenshots and comparing each one to a reference.
 Why screenshots?